 The School actively encourages entry at Level 1.
 However, under special circumstances and at the discretion of the School, students may be invited to audition for entry into Scholars above Level 1.
 Various factors would be taken into consideration for this to happen, such as geographic relocation.
 Aptitude and potential for further training would need to be demonstrated, and the student should come with the recommendation and support of their teacher.

-While the Scholars programme focuses on the complimentary training of dancers from Greater Wellington, National Scholars is a new initiative, where students from other regions attend the Scholars classes on a Saturday in Wellington, twice per term.
-Students may audition in Auckland or Christchurch at auditions for the Associates Programme, or by attending the Scholars audition in Wellington in December.
-As a last resort a video application may be accepted but it is preferable that tutors see and meet the student in person.
+While the Scholars programme focuses on the complimentary training of dancers from Greater Wellington, National Scholars allows for students from other regions to attend Scholars classes on a Saturday in Wellington, twice per term.

 The programme incurs an annual fee.